Climate and Supply Engineering

 Information about computer requirements

 We recommend that you acquire a PC with the appropriate specifications before starting at VIA.
+We know from experience that the specialty software used at the study programme works best on PC.

 Read about computer requirements before your programme start (pdf)